GitHub Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

 Backward Compatibility

-Existing configurations continue to work without changes:
+Existing tenant configurations continue to work without changes:

-# Environment
+# Environment variable controlled global algorithm

 JWT_ALGORITHM: HS256

-# Tenant (no algorithm specified)
+# Tenant (no algorithm specified, used global setting)

 apiVersion: "uitsmijter.io/v1"